markholloway/markholloway.github.io/_posts/2018-12-31-php-composer-macos.md

 tags: [php, bash]
 ---

 Apple includes `php` with macOS.
-Use the `composer` package manager to initialize php projects and install dependencies locally in the project folder.
-Run php's web server locally to test your project.
+The `composer` package manager initializes php projects and installs dependencies locally in the project folder.
+Use php's built in web server to locally test your project.

 <!--more-->

 ## PHP version

-Check the php version in macOS
+Check the default php version used by macOS

 ```bash